gicolek/WP-Base-Theme/README.md

 # WP Base Theme Description

+(for a more visually appealing description see: http://gicolek.github.io/WP-Base-Theme/)

 WP Base Theme is a simple Framework being written to simplify the creation of WordPress powered Themes, handling some functionality semi-automatically.